Billos/firefly-iii-leftover-manager/README.md

 BILLS_BUDGET=
 # The name of the leftovers budget
 LEFTOVERS_BUDGET=
+# The Discord webhook to send the results
+DISCORD_WEBHOOK=
+# The URL of the service, used to generate the links in the discord message
+SERVICE_URL=
 ```

 The budgets should already exist in the firefly iii, with a basic limit set.